 In July 2013 Indiana Sheriff’s nominated and elected Sheriff Troyer to the position of Treasurer of the Indiana Sheriff’s Association for 2014.
 Sheriff Troyer remains active in the Indiana Sheriff’s Association, a strong organization that helps Steuben County stay cutting edge in public safety.
 In 2014 Sheriff Troyer was elected as Secretary of the Indiana Sheriff's Association to serve the 2015 calendar year and continues appointment on the Sheriff's Association Legislative Committee.

 February 2015 Sheriff Troyer is elected as the northeast Indiana representative of the Indiana Drug Enforcement Association.
 This representation covers 22 counties in northeast Indiana.
 The Indiana Drug Enforcement Association is the leading organization in Indiana with the following mission: To encourage a high standard of enforcement of federal and state narcotics laws through training, education and discipline; To participate in programs to educate the public concerning the hazards of drug abuse; To promote improved laws aimed at more effective drug enforcement and To foster a spirit of trust and cooperation among all police officers and law enforcement agencies — federal, state, and local.
 July 2015 Sheriff Troyer was elected to become the 2nd Vice President of the Indiana Sheriff's Association in 2016.
 Sheriff Troyer remains active with both the Indiana Sheriff's Association and the National Sheriff's Association.
 Sheriff Troyer is currently the Indiana Sheriff’s Association representative for the Indiana I.D.A.C.S.
 (Indiana Data and Communication System) Committee and the F.B.I.
 N.C.I.C./C.J.I.S.
 (National Crime Information Center and Criminal Justice Information Services) Advisory Policy Board North Central working group.
 Both organizations are vital to information sharing in the criminal justice profession in Indiana and the United States.
-July 2016 Sheriff Troyer was elected to become the 1stVice President of the Indiana Sheriff's Association in 2017.
+July 2016 Sheriff Troyer was elected to become the 1stVice President of the Indiana Sheriff's Association for 2017 and the chairman of the legislative committee.
 Sheriff Troyer was also appointed to the Drug Enforcement Committee of the National Sheriff’s Association by National President Wyoming Sheriff Danny Glick.
 Sheriff Troyer remains active with both the Indiana Sheriff's Association and the National Sheriff's Association.